-In 2019, nearly 50,000 motor vehicle accidents in New Mexico resulted in 20,415 injuries and 425 deaths.
+In 2021, over 40,000 motor vehicle accidents in New Mexico resulted in 12,404 injuries and 483 deaths.
 The causes for New Mexico car accidents range from driving while under the influence of alcohol to distracted driving.
 Sleep deprivation, overloaded semi-trucks, and texting while driving can also cause accidents.
 If a negligent driver has injured you in a New Mexico car accident, you may be entitled to compensation.

 Under New Mexico law, the at-fault driver who caused your car accident is financially liable for the consequences, including your injuries or property damage.
 The experienced lawyers at Hunt Law will help you determine whether you have grounds to seek financial compensation.
 We’ve recovered millions of dollars of compensation on behalf of our clients.
 Contact us today to learn more about how we can advocate for you.